coriolinus/calc/README.md

 ```

 In the absence of non-flag arguments, `calc` launches a simple shell which just evaluates each line of input.

-### No Implicit Multiplication

-Implicit multiplication is not supported.
-Use a multiplication operator such as `*`.

 ## Reference